Use this file to discover all available pages before exploring further.

 Configure redirect URIs

-Go to Certificates & secrets → Client secrets → New client secret.
+On the App registration page, go to Certificates & secrets → Client secrets → New client secret.
 Copy the secret Value immediately — it is only displayed once.

 4